AMIOL7/ELME/README.md

 into the terminal.

+Of course if you'd like to use an older version you can find every release on the aforementioned page.

 ## Building the project
 The entire project is written in **Java 17**, thus in order to build the project **JDK 17** is required.
 Furthermore the project uses the **gradle** build system so its also a prerequisite.